 Engineers, product managers, technology leaders, enthusiasts, and general counsel.
 It’s taken a village to keep the open source space not just on cruise control but accelerating, starting with developers whose contributions serve as the very foundation for where the industry is today.
 And we can’t discount the users and consumers of open source.
 Anyone using the Internet today benefits from OS because much of the Internet is based on open source.
 If you’re out there viewing web pages for that next hot ticket item or streaming music, guess what?
 You’re connecting to a network using open source software.
 Have an Android phone?
 Android is based on the open source Linux operating system.

 “Necessity becomes the mother of invention.”
 Net, need is the driving force behind new innovations, and subsequently, the means to support them—processes.
 And the use of open source requires processes for management, development, and governance.
 DevOps, for example, is ultimately a practice surrounded by a set of principles and a roadmap with the goal to help build and deliver great products quickly.
-A successful DevOps practice requires the integration of processes to the DevOps life cycle, especially as it pertains to the usage of open source software, a vital part of the DevOps software toolkit.
+A successful DevOps practice requires the integration of processes, such as open source internal vulnerability scanning.
+These processes must be integrated into the DevOps life cycle, especially as it pertains to the usage of open source software, a vital part of the DevOps software toolkit.

 Likewise, companies are implementing OSPOs, a designated group or support system where open source creation is encouraged and embraced.
 Part of the Offices’ responsibility is establishing processes for training developers and ensuring legal compliance.
 Open Source Review Boards (OSRB)—comprised of representatives from engineering, legal, IT, the executive office, and product management—are established to create process around open source use, auditing, modification, and distribution with the goal of mitigating license compliance and security risks.